pchain-org/pchain-guide/pchaindoc/source/introduction/staking.rst

 How to become validator
 >>>>>>>>>>>>>>>>>>>>>>>

 After you installed and synced pchain mainnet, you should also have at least 100k PI on your account.
-We provide 2 ways to apply candidate:
+We provide 2 ways to bid for validator:

 - :ref:`Bid for validator by PIWallet<Wallet Validator>`
 - :ref:`Bid for validator by RPC<Client Validator>`